 Following that experience, I won’t say our living situations were perfect, but I vowed to only ever enter into leases where animals were allowed, even if that meant the apartment hunt would be more difficult.
 After spending time in two more apartments, we eventually moved back into what had been my parents house.
 My father had left to travel, and I moved in and took over the payments.
 That was a much deserved golden age for living with the cats!

 We had the best of both worlds then!
 The cats were back on their old stomping ground, but they also had the freedom to go in and out of the house as they pleased.
 I installed a cat flap, and we all enjoyed complete sovereignty.
 It was such a welcome relief to see my now elderly girls basking in the serenity of nature and having to answer to no one’s rules or expectations… And then my sister sent me Mowgli…

 Mowgli began his life as a wayward ally kitten born in a lot behind my sister’s New York City apartment building.
-I would have been in for a very rough life had she not brought him inside, but her lifestyle really wasn’t very well suited for a cat.
+He would have been in for a very rough life had she not brought him inside, but her lifestyle really wasn’t very well suited for a cat.
 After 5 years of being cooped up inside apartments, and sometimes temporarily fostered by different friends of my sister’s, Mowgli came to stay with his Aunt Fura.